grings/MemoryDLL/README.md

 - **Increased Security 🔒**: By eliminating the need to store DLLs on disk, **MemoryDLL** reduces the risk of DLL hijacking and unauthorized access.
 - **Performance Improvement ⚡**: Since DLLs are handled in-memory, the overhead of disk I/O operations is avoided, resulting in faster execution 🚀.
 - **Flexibility 🤹**: Suitable for embedding DLLs in the main executable, loading encrypted 🔐 or obfuscated DLLs, and supporting dynamic plugin systems where plugins are provided as in-memory modules.

-### Implementation Details 🔍

-**MemoryDLL** enables in-memory DLL loading and redirection by using placeholder DLLs and hook-based loading to bypass traditional file-based DLL loading:

-1. **Hook-Based Loading 🚀**: Redirects calls to load a specific DLL by monitoring attempts to load a placeholder DLL (e.g., `advapi32res.dll`).
-This DLL acts as a trigger for the hook to intercept and handle redirection to an in-memory DLL.
-2. **Placeholder DLL 📂**: The placeholder DLL, which can be any specified DLL file, is not embedded within the application.
-It is only used to initiate the hook process, allowing seamless redirection to the in-memory DLL.
-3. **In-Memory Execution ⚙️**: The redirected DLL operates fully in memory, making all its functions accessible as if loaded conventionally.
-This approach avoids dependence on the filesystem, enhancing both performance and security.

-**Compatibility 🤝**: The `MemoryDLL` unit is compatible with standard DLL interfaces, allowing for easy integration with existing applications.
+- **Compatibility 🤝**: The `MemoryDLL` unit is compatible with standard DLL interfaces, allowing for easy integration with existing applications.
 The in-memory redirection method also reduces security risks, such as code injection 💉, offering a secure alternative for DLL management.

 ### Usage Scenarios 🎯

 #### Embedding DLLs 📦

-- Embed DLLs directly within your executable. **MemoryDLL** allows you to store DLLs as resources or encrypted data and load them into memory at runtime, removing the need to distribute them as separate files.
+- Embed DLLs directly within your executable. **MemoryDLL** allows you to store DLLs as resources, static byte arrays or encrypted data and load them into memory at runtime, removing the need to distribute them as separate files.

 #### Encrypted DLL Loading 🔐